jonaslu/iamjonas/src/posts/2021/01/literate-atomic-commits.md

 ---
-title: Literate atomic commits
+title: "Literate atomic commits"
 date: 2021-01-25
-summary: We need to talk about your commit-messages
+summary: "We need to talk about your commit-messages"
 ---

 We all do it.
 Up to many times a day and yet it's rare that I meet someone that has given it a second thought.
 No, it's not secretly snacking chocolate from your top office drawer.